zincware/ZnTrack/README.rst

    cd py-track
    pip install . --user

 For an introduction on how to use PyTrack follow the documentation.
-To verfiy that the installation was succesfull, you can try:
+To verfiy that the installation was succesful, you can try:

 .. code-block:: python